mkalia94/mkalia94.github.io/overleaf.md

 2. If I observe changes in the previous step, I'll run `git pull`.
 3. The latest commit must correspond to my supervisor's.
 Run `git show HASH:main.tex > main_OLD.tex` where `HASH` refers to the commit hash of a relevant old local commit. `HASH` doesn't have to be the whole string, 5-6 characters will do.
 4. Get `latexdiff` from [here](https://ctan.org/pkg/latexdiff).
 Copy it into the local directory if not already present.
 Run `cp main.tex latexdiff/main.tex && cp main_OLD.tex latexdiff/main_OLD.tex`.
 5. Make sure you have Perl installed.
-Now run `latexdiff -t UNDERLINE main_OLD.tex main.tex > main_DIFF.tex`.
+Run `cd latexdiff` and then run `latexdiff -t UNDERLINE main_OLD.tex main.tex > main_DIFF.tex`.
 6. Copy back to local directory by running  `cp main_DIFF.tex ../main_DIFF.tex`.
 7. Run `pdftex` on this file and you're good to go!